 Steve Arne has worked as an electrician, electrical contractor, and electrical instructor for 45 years.
 Steve spent 10 years In the electrical field, then the next nineteen years as a teacher and department head in the Electrical Program at Western Dakota Technical Institute.
 Since Steve retired from Western Dakota Tech in 2003, he has provided industry-direct training specializing in continuing education Electrical Code classes and Electrician Exam Preparation classes for Journeyman and Master’s level exams.
 In 2012, Steve and Deb’s son Ryan returned to Rapid City SD to help Steve expand his training business at AETech Electrical Training Center to include a 640-hour full-time day-time Apprentice Electrician Training Program.

-Steve worked with Mike Holt as a technical editor and video team participant from 2002 until 2014 and uses Mike’s books in his classes.
+Steve worked with Mike Holt as the Technical Editorial Director and served as the Technical Editorial Director and served as a technical editor and video team participant from 2002 until 2014 and uses Mike’s books in his classes.
 He is very thankful to have been associated with an industry leader like Mike who provides excellent training products to help students progress in the electrical industry and has a real heart to help others.

 Steve grew up on a farm in eastern South Dakota, and has lived in Rapid City, South Dakota since 1970 where he and his wife Deb are both active in their church and community, and love to spend time with their children and grandchildren.
 Most of all, Steve and Deb both strive to put God first in their lives, in their home and in their relationships.